JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### Race:
 Human / Feline (Leremkov)
 ### Physical Appearance:
 Maria is a 172cm tall middle-aged woman.
 She has relatively dull green eyes, and wavy brown-coloured hair that reaches down to just below her shoulders.
 Her physical build is healthy enough, but barely so, as she spends most of her time seated or standing doing research work aboard the ARC.
 Research in Zero-G has affected her physical health, but since 2093, she has almost exclusively stayed on the ground (Although aboard spaceships/space-stations).
-Her physical build is complimented by the similarly-coloured ears and tail belonging to a *yet-unidentified race* of a cat.
+Her physical build is complimented by the brown-coloured ears and tail belonging to a *yet-unidentified race* of a cat.
 She is slightly nearsighted, and wears glasses.
 ### How does this character feel about their physical appearance?
 Maria is relatively indifferent about her physical appearance, and doesn't bear too much thought to it.
 However, even over a decade after contracting Leremkov, and gaining the physical traits of a feline, she is still extremely annoyed by these traits specifically.
 She actively trains her tail to be immobile, and tries to ignore it altogether.
 ### Describe your character's upbringing (relationships, hobbies, location):